whiplashomega/elthelas2/data/spellsv2/acid-splash.markdown

 **Damage**: [ { "dice": "1d6", label: "acid", "damagebonus": 0, "addstat": false, "prof": false, "higherlevels": "" } ]

 You hurl a bubble of acid.
-Choose one creature within range, or choose two creatures within range that are within 5 feet of each other.
+Choose one creature within range, or choose two creatures within range that are within 1m of each other.
 A target must succeed on a Dexterity saving throw or take 1d6 acid damage.

 This spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).